tomjaguarpaw/H2/posts/symbolic-expressions-can-be-automatically-differentiated.markdown

-Jared Tobin wrote a [nice little extension](http://jtobin.ca/ad-via-recursion-schemes/) using catamorphism.
+Jared Tobin wrote a [nice little extension](http://jtobin.ca/ad-via-recursion-schemes/) using catamorphisms.
 In fact if you use this technique then you can implement `eval` and `diff` separately but still get good performance when you compose them!
 I may write about this later ...